jaytonde/RNATransFormer/README.md

 ![Alt text](image.png)

 # RNATransFormer
 Code of RNA transformer model.
-This Transformer can be used to prdict RNA 3D strcture if you have an RNA sequence.
+This Transformer can be used to prdict RNA 3D structure if you have an RNA sequence.
 Model gives output as 3D point x,y,z for each neucliotide from the RNA sequence.

 ### Model Weights intialization